gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 ```
 It should be noted that the class keyword declares a new function, to which a constructor is added.
 This constructor is invoked when new is called to create a new object.

-Note : This class is different from the one we define in python, java, etc.
+## Getters and Setters

-* Use getters and setters to Control Access to an Object
+Use getters and setters to Control Access to an Objects private data.

-We can obtain values from an object and set the value of a property within an object. using the getters and setters.
+We can obtain values from an object and set the value of a property within an object using the getters and setters.
 Getter functions are meant to simply return (get) the value of an object's private variable to the user without the user directly accessing the private variable.

 Setter functions are meant to modify (set) the value of an object's private variable based on the value passed into the setter function.
 This change could involve calculations, or even overwriting the previous value completely.